MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY

 Methane hydrate molecule.
 Animation of the structure of a molecule of methane hydrate, also known as methane ice or methane clathrate.
 Atoms are represented as spheres and are colour-coded: carbon (dark grey), hydrogen (white) and oxygen (red).
 Methane hydrate consists of a molecule of methane (centre), surrounded by a cage of water molecules.
 There is hydrogen bonding between the water molecules, but not between the methane and the water molecules.
 The whole structure is known as a clathrate.
 It is found in the very cold and high pressure environments under the Arctic permafrost and in marine sediments, where it forms a crystalline solid.
 It is a huge potential energy source, and also a potential source of rapid climate change if the methane is released into the atmosphere.
-Also available as an alpha channel animation and with a white background.
+This alpha channel animation is also available with white and black backgrounds.

 Model release not required.
 Property release not required.